Singhal-Piyush/credit-risk-probability-default-model/research_and_task_log.md

     to github.
-    - command used in bash terminal of git gzip -k loan_dataset.csv and bzip2 -k loan_dataset.csv
+    - command used in bash terminal of git gzip -k loan_dataset.csv
+        &&
+        bzip2 -k loan_dataset.csv
     - -k resulted in keeping the original final and creating the desired compressed version.
+    - running dataset.to_csv('dataset.csv.gz', index = False, compression = 'gzip') takes more time than the bash terminal command.

+ - **Meta Data of Dataset** : 145 features are present in the dataset which makes it difficult to analyze the dataset for null values, unique categories for categorical feature.
+    - With the help of the datatset_meta_data(dataset) function which helps to extract various details like non-null values, null_values count, percentage of null values, unique catogeries for categorical features and it's datatype.
+    - Helped to view in dataframe format made it easy for analyzing the features at one go.

+### 📅 2025-08-14

+- **Analysis of Null values** - According to the output of the dataset_meta_data() function, dataset has around

 ## ✅ Completed Tasks
-- [x] CSV File Compression - Dropped the idea of crompession file as the resulted file is still large
+- [x] CSV File Compression - Dropped the idea of crompession file as the resulted file is still larger than 100MB.
 - [x] Load dataset
+- [x] Get the basic details about the dataset-  Completed using the dataset_meta_data() function.
+- [x]

 ## ⏳ Pending Tasks
 - []